christian-schlichtherle/bali-di-java/README.md

 </dependency>
 ```

-Note that this is a compile-time-only dependency - there is no runtime dependency of your code on Bali DI!
+Note that this is a compile-time-only dependency - there is no runtime dependency of your code on Bali DI for Java!

 ## Sample Code